WillGardella/cbas/_drafts/primer-beer.md

 The first statement (_CREATE BUCKET_) gives Analytics the information needed to access the data of interest from Couchbase Server.
 The next two statements (_CREATE SHADOW DATASET_) create the target datasets in Analytics for the information of interest.
 Notice how _WHERE_ clauses are utilized to direct beer-related data into separate, type-specific datasets for easier querying.
 Each of these datasets will be hash-partitioned (shared) across all of the nodes running instances of the Analytics service.
+This partitioning sets the stage for the parallel processing that Analytics employs when processing analytical queries.
 To initiate the shadowing relationship of these datasets to the front-end data, one more step is needed, namely:

     CONNECT BUCKET beerBucket WITH {"password":""};